 “A strong advocate who is very pragmatic and excellent at handling a judge.”
 Chambers & Partners 2020

 David’s practice spans employment, public and defamation, privacy & information law.
 His advocacy is split between trial and appellate work.
-He is appointed to the Attorney General’s A panel of junior civil counsel and the Equality and Human Rights Council’s B panel.
+He is appointed to the Equality and Human Rights Council’s B panel and was on the Attorney General’s A panel of junior civil counsel until 2021.
 He is ranked as a leading individual in Chambers & Partners and the Legal 500 where the strength of his advocacy and commitment to clients are consistently noted.
 David accepts direct public access instructions.

-Irwell Insurance Company Ltd v Watson & Ors: for appellant insurer in forthcoming appeal to CA against EAT’s decision that ETs have jurisdiction to hear claims under the Third Parties (Rights Against Insurers) Act 2010 (UKEAT/0007/19/JOJ).
+Irwell Insurance Company Ltd v Watson I.C.R.
+1034; Lloyd’s Rep. I.R.
+145: CA determined jurisdiction of the ET to hear claims under the Third Parties (Rights Against Insurers) Act 2010.
+For appellant insurer.

-Agarwal v Cardiff University UKEATPA/0481/18/RN: successful for employer in resisting claimant’s challenge against the rejection of her unfair dismissal and discrimination claims.
-EAT rejected the claimant’s expanded Royal Mail Group Ltd v Jhuti case that in order to establish whether or not the dismissal decision was tainted by unlawfulness, the ET was required to hear evidence from each member of the redundancy panel to reach an assessment as to his or her mental processes.
+Agarwal v Cardiff University UKEATPA/0481/18/RN: successful for employer in resisting claimant’s challenge against the rejection of her unfair dismissal and discrimination claims, EAT rejecting the claimant’s expanded Royal Mail Group Ltd v Jhuti case.

 London Underground Ltd v Amissah & Ors I.C.R.
 1155, I.R.L.R.
 545: successful for claimants before CA in group action under Agency Worker Regulations concerning relationship between the liability and apportionment provisions in regs 14 and 18(9) (led by Tom Linden QC).
 Previously successful before the EAT unled: I.C.R.
 581; I.R.L.R.
 318.